Over 7k RTI appeals pending in MP

 In another application from Shahdol district seeking information about recognition of private schools and qualification of teachers working there, the applicant was provided information immediately on two points listed by him.

-But, as the applicant insisted on being provided the entire information in one go, the commission ordered the official concerned to provide the same within a month.
+But, as the applicant insisted on being provided entire information in one go, the commission ordered the official concerned to provide the same within a month.

 A copy of the order was then sent to the official concerned through WhatsApp, Tiwari said.